eschares/OSTP_impact/OSTP_v2/readme.md

 By Discipline, years 2016-2022 combined
   - Looked deeper into biggest FF code **32 - Biological Sciences**.
 Biggest sub-code is **3202 - Clinical Sciences**, provide OA breakdown and top journals.
   - OA colors by discipline, for both sub- (4-digit) and top-level (2-digit) codes.
 Stacked bar charts sorted by highest % Closed.
 Education has highest % FF Closed
+  - Interactive versions of stacked bar graphs on v2 website

+#### 8/30/23:

+By OA Color
+  - Stacked bar charts show OA mode by research org groups and comparison funder groups

+By journal, 2016-2022 combined and single years

+By publisher, 2016-222 combined and single years

 ## Overall Numbers: